Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.getAttributeName`

 Returns the lowercase identifying name of an attribute for a given numerical, 0-based index.
-E.g. "strength".
+E.g. "strength", by using GMSTs.
+Uses `tes3.attributeName` enumeration as a fallback.

 ```lua
 local name = tes3.getAttributeName(attributeId)